 Yorkshire is rather good at making gin, perhaps thanks to the abundance of natural spring water from the Yorkshire Dales.
 The first gin distilleries appeared here in the 1500s, and today there are about 45 producing some of Britain’s best gins.

 Did you know there is a “rhubarb triangle“?
-It lies between Leeds, Wakefield and Bradford and it’s where you can go to hear rhubarb grow!
+It lies between Leeds, Wakefield and Bradford, where you can go to hear rhubarb grow!

-The highly-prized tender pink stems, which are grown in forcing sheds, creak in the dark as they grow!
+The highly-prized tender pink stems, grown in forcing sheds, creak in the dark as they grow!
 Visit a rhubarb festival in Wakefield to listen to the rhubarb growing!
-Once you’ve had a taste of proper rhubarb from Yorkshire you’ll be turning your nose up at inferior bland offerings in the supermarket!
+Once you’ve tasted good rhubarb from Yorkshire, you’ll be turning your nose up at inferior bland offerings in the supermarket!

 Yorkshire asparagus is the finest in the world – it’s a bold claim, but anyone from Yorkshire will tell you there’s no going back once you’ve tasted the delicate flavour of freshly cut Yorkshire asparagus!
 It’s in season from mid-Spring until Midsummer’s Day.